seankross/getting-and-cleaning-data/01-Philosophies-of-Data.Rmd

 ## What are Data

 Data are observations about the world.
 In order to make sense of and give context to these observations we organize data into structures.
+In this chapter we'll discuss three general types of data structres: data frames, matricies, and hierarchies.
+When you're getting and cleaning data it's often useful to have one of these data structures in mind as an end goal of how you want your data to be organized.
+In the following chapters we'll show you how you can use each of these data structures in order to achieve your goals.

 ## Data Frames and Tibbles